microsoft/FactoryOrchestrator/docs/docs/get-started-with-factory-orchestrator.md

 The service can either be "run" (one time, not started on boot) or "installed" so that it automatically starts every boot.

 ### Run the service
-Download and unzip the service for your target OS and architecture then simply run Microsoft.FactoryOrchestrator.Service.exe as administrator/sudo.
+Download and unzip the service for your target OS and architecture.
+Then simply run Microsoft.FactoryOrchestrator.Service.exe as administrator/sudo.

 ### Install the service
-Download and unzip the service for your target OS and architecture then use an Administrator/Sudo PowerShell to install the Factory Orchestrator service on your device.
-When installed as a system service (daemon), the servivce will start every boot until disabled or uninstalled:
+Download and unzip the service for your target OS and architecture.
+Then use an Administrator/Sudo PowerShell to install the Factory Orchestrator service on your device.
+When installed as a system service (daemon), the service will start every boot until disabled or uninstalled:

 ```PowerShell
      ## Optionally set it's start up to automatic with: -StartupType Automatic